Rewarding environmental stewardship: New thinking on its role in development policy

 To support discussions on how greater impact can be achieved, a summary of programmes from around the world that have been successfully scaled-up were made available ahead of time.

 Millions of poor people throughout the developing world rely directly on their local environment for services such as food production, clean water and flood protection.
 The global importance of many environments in the developing world – particularly those with high biodiversity and that store large amounts of carbon – is also internationally recognised.

 Environmental stewardship is therefore often incentivised through governance schemes, such as payments for ecosystem services (PES), reciprocal watershed agreements (RWS) or reducing emissions from deforestation and forest degradation (REDD+), as a means to achieve win-wins for the environment and human wellbeing.
 However, practical experience over the past two decades has shown that conservation, whether at the national or international level, can sometimes inadvertently hurt the poor, worsen inequalities and undermine development efforts.

 A recent evolution in thinking towards ‘conditional transfers’ has combined the best of social transfer experience with environmental objectives in ‘rewarding’ environmental stewardship.
 Lessons have emerged regarding practical steps and tools that can help achieve better social and environmental outcomes, as well as increased momentum for political will and financial resources that can allow conditional transfers to be scaled-up effectively.

-The evening will hear from four case studies of schemes aiming to incentivise environmental stewardship, spanning a range of social and environmental contexts and different scales.
-Discussions will focus on how different approaches to incentivising environmental stewardship can be more effective as mechanisms to achieve both socioeconomic and environmental goals, particularly in helping to address persistent poverty, and how such interventions engage with the political economy of policy implementation at local scales.
-Links will then be made to implications for development policy.
+The evening heard from four case studies of schemes aiming to incentivise environmental stewardship, spanning a range of social and environmental contexts and different scales.
+Discussions focussed on how different approaches to incentivising environmental stewardship can be more effective as mechanisms to achieve both socioeconomic and environmental goals, particularly in helping to address persistent poverty, and how such interventions engage with the political economy of policy implementation at local scales.
+Links were then made to implications for development policy.